Additional quantum many-body scars of the spin-$1$ $XY$ model with Fock-space cages and commutant algebras: Exact eigenstates from commutant algebras

-We now turn to a final class of exact scar eigenstates discovered through the construction of simultaneous eigenstates.
+We now turn to a final class of exact scar eigenstates discovered through the construction of simultaneous eigenstates of non-commuting clustered operators.
 These states possess a distinctive mirror-dimer structure and feature two unconstrained spins located along the reflection axis that remain completely free.
-To construct them, we place the spin-$1$ chain of length $2L$ on a ring and choose a reflection axis passing through an antipodal pair of lattice sites $(k,k{+}L)$.
+To construct them, we place the spin-$1$ chain of length $2L$ on a ring and choose a reflection axis passing through an antipodal pair of lattice sites $k$ and $k{+}L$.
 For each such axis, we define a family of mirror-symmetric operators